 For incoming freshmen:

 You should have a B+ or better high school GPA.
-You must submit SAT or ACT scores.
-The average SAT total score is approximately 1800, however the honors committee welcomes applicants with a range of scores.
+You must submit SAT or ACT scores, write an honors essay (see choice of questions in How To Apply section) and submit two letters of recommendation.

 For incoming juniors: